Ankushk-01/Java-course/README.md

 Exceptions are come at run time that means it compile and show no error but when we run the code it show errors.
 Famous exceptions are :`IndexOutOfBound` Exception `NullPointerException` etc.

+## String Constant Pool
+Types :
+1. Mutable Strings : We can use different classes to create mutable string `StringBuilder` or `StringBuffer` `StringBuffer` it is tread safe but `StringBuilder` is not.

+2. Imutable Strings : By default the strings are Immutalble.